9xbt/SVGAIITerminal/README.md

 # SVGAIITerminal
-A fast &amp; high resolution terminal for Cosmos OSes
+A fast & high resolution terminal for Cosmos OSes